Avaiga/taipy/README.md

 <br>

-###  <div align="left">Pure Python & Open-Source. <div align="left"> How?
-Taipy covers front-end, back-end, and deployment to build production-ready web applications.
+### <div align="left"> Taipy is an open-source Python library for building your web application front-end & back-end. <div align="left"> No knowledge of web development is required!

 <br>